Clastify logo

 -

-John Jay College of Criminal Justice does not disclose the 25th and 75th percentile scores for the science component of the ACT.
-This information is not available, making it unclear what the specific score requirements are for this section.
+John Jay College of Criminal Justice does not disclose the 25th or 75th percentile scores for the science component of the ACT.
+As such, specific score requirements for this section remain unknown.

 ACT Policy